The beginnings of Inline Plus (2005 to 2007)

 Attempts at revival

-There were at least three or four attempts by Michael to revive “Inline Plus” over the years since the show was produced.
+Following on from John Powell’s first series, there were at least three or four attempts by Michael to revive “Inline Plus” over the years.
 All for various reasons, the timing never seemed to be right for the show to come back.
-Sadly, most of the presenters and crew from the first series have all decided to “move on”, as has our previous sponsor and their staff members.

 The most recent attempt to start a new series (2018/2019)